Designing a Hybrid Network Architecture for Outsourced Data Centre Backup thumbnail

 Research and Planning

-• Routing and Protocols — Evaluation of OSPF for dynamic routing and VPN GRE tunnels for secure interconnectivity.
+• Routing & ProtocolsOSPF for dynamic routing; VPN GRE tunnels for secure connectivity.

-Key Considerations
+Key Considerations:

-1. Guaranteeing data integrity across all locations.
+1. Guaranteeing data integrity across all nodes.

-2. Achieving low-latency, high-availability connectivity for mission-critical backups.
+2. Achieving low-latency, high-availability backup operations.

-3. Maintaining security compliance with enterprise and regulatory standards.
+3. Maintaining enterprise-grade security and compliance.

-Implementation
+Implementation Overview

 • On-Premises Data Centre